SarcevicAntonio/doTogether/README.md

    1. Click the cog next to Project Overview, select Project settings, Service accounts and click Generate new private key
    1. Copy over the last two fields according to the `/.env_template` file from the json file
    1. Now you can click "Deploy"
-1. Set up a daily cron-job to call an authenticated endpoint
-   1. I'm using [cron-job.org](https://cron-job.org/) for this but anything that can call a HTTP Get Request with Authorization Bearer Header should work
-   1. Register for [cron-job.org](https://cron-job.org/) and create a new Cronjob.
-Set the URL to `https://{your.hosted.frontend.vercel.app}/cron` (without the `{}` brackets)
-   1. It should run every day at 00:00
-   1. Under advanced add a Header with key `Authorization` and value `Bearer {your generated VITE_CRON_KEY here}` (without the `{}` brackets)

 ## Development